By Joni Lindquist

 We also know we need to make “In-game” changes.
 As situations change, we may need to alter our game plan accordingly.
 We may need to save more, earn more, or spend less.
 As the world changes, we may also need to try different investment strategies and assets.

 So as you watch the Super Bowl or drive to attend a Super Bowl party, think about your own financial situation.
 Are you positioned for success?
 Are you executing a plan to achieve your WIN?
 If you are looking for a coach, consider a CERTIFIED FINANCIAL PLANNERTM professional.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –firstname.lastname@example.org, (913) 345-1881.
+To take the first step and begin brainstorming your goals, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.